j-wojcik/enterprise/Readme.md

-# Itegration patterns
+# Integration patterns
-Library contains set of classes, that allows to easy integrate your aplications via message queues.
+Library contains set of classes, that allows to easy integrate your applications via message queues.
 It implements many of entities you know from articles/books, about integration (eg. channel, sender, receiver, exchange etc.)

 ## Code samples